JingqingZ/KG4ZeroShotText/README.md

 * `unseen`: Rate of unseen classes, either `0.25` or `0.5`.
 * `model`: The model specified to train the model.
 This argument can only be
     * `vw`: the inputs are embedding of words (from text)
-* `ns`: Integer, the ratio of positive and negative samples, the higher the more negative samples
-* `ni`: Integer, the speed of increasing negative samples during training per epoch
 * `sepoch`: Repeat training of each epoch for several times.
 The ratio of positive/negative samples and learning rate will keep consistent in one epoch no mather how many times the epoch is repeated.
-* `rgidx`: Random group starting index: e.g. if 5, the training will start from the 5th random group, by default `1`.
-This argument is used when the program is accidentally interrupted.
 * `train`: In Phase 1, this argument does not affect the program.
 The program will run training and testing together.
+* `rgidx`: Optional, Random group starting index: e.g. if 5, the training will start from the 5th random group, by default `1`.
+This argument is used when the program is accidentally interrupted.
 * `gpu`: Optional, GPU occupation percentage, by default `1.0`, which means full occupation of available GPUs.
 * `baseepoch`: Optional, you may want to specify which epoch to test.